MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-outbound-warehouse-flow.md

  When the outbound source document is released, an outbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

 ### 3: Create Inventory Pick or Movement
- In the **\($ N\_7377 Inventory Pick $\)** or **\($ N\_7382 Inventory Movement $\)** window, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
+ In the **Inventory Pick** or **Inventory Movement** window, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on outbound warehouse requests.
 Alternatively, the inventory pick lines are already created, in a push fashion, by the user who is responsible for the source document.

 ### 4: Post Inventory Pick or Register Inventory Movement
- On each line for items that have been picked or moved, partially or fully, the warehouse worker fills in the **\($ T\_5767\_20 Quantity $\)** field, and then posts the inventory pick or registers the inventory movement.
+ On each line for items that have been picked or moved, partially or fully, the warehouse worker fills in the **Quantity** field, and then posts the inventory pick or registers the inventory movement.
 Source documents related to the inventory pick are posted as shipped or consumed.
 Source documents related to inventory movements are not posted.

  For inventory picks, negative item ledger entries are created, warehouse entries are created, and the pick request is deleted, if fully handled.
-For example, the **\($ T\_37\_60 Quantity Shipped $\)** field on the outbound source document line is updated.
+For example, the **Quantity Shipped** field on the outbound source document line is updated.
 A posted shipment document is created  that reflects the sales order, for example, and the shipped items.

 ## Advanced Warehousing
  The following diagram illustrates the outbound warehouse flow by document type in advanced warehousing.
 The numbers in the diagram correspond with the steps in the sections following the diagram.